Thomas Waymark

-Cricket career
+Duke of Richmond's XI

-Surviving details of Waymark's life are few, but it is likely that he played cricket during the 1720s.
-The earliest definite mention of him is in the 1730 season when a match between the teams of his patron, Charles Lennox, 2nd Duke of Richmond, and Sir William Gage was postponed "on account of Waymark, the Duke's man, being ill".
-He was employed as a groom by Richmond at his estate at Goodwood, at least in part because of his cricketing ability, and is referred to in contemporary sources as "the famous Waymark".
-In a report of a match two teams organised by Edwin Stead and William Gage at Penshurst Park in 1729, it states that "a groom of the Duke of Richmond signalised himself by extraordinary agility and dexterity".
-It is generally believed that this was Waymark playing for Gage's XI, who won the match by an innings.
+Surviving details of Waymark's life are few, but it is likely that he began his cricket career during the 1720s.
+The earliest definite mention of him is in the 1730 season when a match between the 2nd Duke of Richmond's XI, and Sir William Gage's XI was postponed "on account of Waymark, the Duke's man, being ill".
+In contemporary sources, he was described as "the famous Waymark".